maxchuquimia/XcodeTweaks/ReadMe.md

 <img src="https://raw.githubusercontent.com/maxchuquimia/XcodeTweaks/master/Marketing/screenshot2.png" height="400" />

+⭐️ **NEW!** XcodeTweaks can kill `XCBBuildService` after every build to _preemptively_ avoid the above failiures.
+Disabled by default, enable it in Settings.

 ## Installation

 This uses AppleScript to run commands in Xcode and therefore requires Accessibility and Automation permissions.
 XcodeTweaks is not sandboxed.